studiowebux/webux-server/README.md

 ### constructor(opts, app, log = console)

-it initializes the serveur based on the configuration.
+It initializes the server based on the configuration.

 ```javascript
 const WebuxServer = require("@studiowebux/server");